 Suppose there are two pattern sets Xi and Xj, if the convex hulls of these patterns are joint or overlapping, then these pattern sets are not linearly separable.
 Here we cannot separate them by adding hyperplane between them.
 This leads to concept of Non-linearly separable problem.
-These pattern sets are not linearly separable between the non-linearly separable. e.g. XOR, XNOR logic gate.
+These pattern sets are not linearly separable but it can be non-linearly separable. e.g. XOR, XNOR logic gate.